rose1264/Jasmine-testing-for-Feed-Reader/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+## Run the Application

+1. Open index.html, the application uses jasmine testing tool to test JavaScript code.
+2. In feedreader.js under spec folder, user will be able to write the tesing.
+3. The application has 7 tests to validate the functionalty of page, which include:

+	Feeds are defined.
+	Feed URLs are defined and not empty.
+	Feed names are defined and not empty.
+	Menu is hidden by default.
+	Menu changes visibility when the menu icon is clicked.
+	There is at least a single .entry element within the .feed container.
+	New Feed Selection changes the content when new feed is loaded.